Detecting a long lived false vacuum with quantum quenches

 The quantum number $\ell=1,2,\dots$ labels the eigenstates in ascending order with respect to their characteristic inter-particle distance.
-The plus/minus signs are for the quench from the true/false vacuum respectively.
-The solutions of Eq.~(\ref{eq:eigsimproved2}) for the $``+"$ sign can be interpreted as {\it mesons}: they are two-kink bound states that result from the attractive linear potential generated by the longitudinal field; they have positive energy $E_\ell$ with respect to the ground state, with $E_\ell$ increasing with $\ell$, and they represent the new low-energy excitations of the model.
+The plus/minus signs {in Eq.~(\ref{eq:eigsimproved2})} are for the quench from the true/false vacuum respectively.
+The solutions for the $``+"$ sign can be interpreted as {\it mesons}: they are two-kink bound states that result from the attractive linear potential generated by the longitudinal field; they have positive energy $E_\ell$ with respect to the ground state, with $E_\ell$ increasing with $\ell$, and they represent the new low-energy excitations of the model.
 The solutions for the $``-"$ sign are more properly named {\it bubbles\/} (though we sometimes use that term in both cases).
 They can have positive or negative $E_\ell$, and, since the interaction is repulsive, $E_\ell$ decreases with $\ell$.
 The critical bubble $\ell_\text{res}$ corresponds to the smallest $\ell$ such that $E_\ell\le 0$.

-In Fig.~\ref{fig3}-(a,d) and Fig.~\ref{fig3}-(b,e), we compare the energy levels obtained by solving Eq.~(\ref{eq:eigsimproved2}) with the spectral analysis of $S_z(\omega)$ obtained from iTEBD numerical simulations for the evolution from the true and false vacuum, respectively.
-The solutions $E_\ell$ (dashed vertical lines) are in excellent agreement with the frequencies of the modes in $S_z(\omega)$.
+In Fig.~\ref{fig3}-(a) and Fig.~\ref{fig3}-(b), we compare the energy levels obtained by solving Eq.~(\ref{eq:eigsimproved2}) with the {magnitude spectrum} $|S_z(\omega)|$ obtained from {infinite time-evolving block decimation \cite{Vidal2007,supmat}} (iTEBD) for the evolution from the true and false vacuum, respectively \review{(see \cite{supmat} for analogous results obtained with different parameters)}.
+The solutions $E_\ell$ (\review{colored} vertical lines) are in excellent agreement with the frequencies of the modes in $S_z(\omega)$.

 \paragraph{Amplitudes ---} To compute the amplitudes of the oscillations of the magnetization we assume